Nebo15/ecto_mnesia/README.md

 #### Storage Types

-  - `:disc_copies` - store data in both RAM and on dics.
+  - `:disc_copies` - store data in both RAM and on disc.
 Recommended value for most cases.
   - `:ram_copies` - store data only in RAM.
 Data will be lost on node restart.
 Useful when working with large datasets that don't need to be persisted.
   - `:disc_only_copies` - store data only on disc.
 This will limit database size to 2GB and affect adapter performance.